 Lab philosophy

-PI formal training in mentoring, well being, equity and management
+PI formal training in mentoring, well being and management

 In terms of mentoring, Ceci has completed the Entering Mentoring Training; Culturally Aware Mentoring and Facilitating Entering Mentoring Curriculum from the Center for Improvement of Mentoring Experiences in Research (CIMER).
 Ceci also completed Facilitation Skills from the Office of Human Resources.
 In collaboration with other faculty form campus, Ceci has developed and implemented a Maximizing Mentoring workshop for mentors in the Anschutz graduate programs.
 Ceci participates as facilitator for the Maximizing Mentoring course once a year.